 There are different types of forums you can set up and use for different purposes.

-The News forum is added by default to every new Moodle course and is generally used to make announcements.
-Everyone enrolled in the course will automatically be sent an email every time a post is made in the news forum.
+The Announcements forum is added by default to every new Moodle course and is generally used to make announcements.
+Everyone enrolled in the course will automatically be sent an email every time a post is made in the announcements forum.
 Use this forum to provide your welcome message and for time sensitive information.

-You can edit the name of the News forum, for example to change it to Announcements or Important Information, by clicking the update button .
+You can edit the name of the Announcements forum, for example to change it to News or Important Information, by clicking the update button .
 However, for consistency, this is not recommended.

-Remember students cannot post or reply to the News forum.
+Remember students cannot post or reply to the Announcements forum.
 This is a place for you, the teacher, to post important general announcements that relate to your course.

 Forum types – Setting up a new forum